A screaming queen, a grey lady and a man in a mask – meet our famous phantoms!

 The best-selling postcards at Hampton Court in the early 1900s were of spectres in historic spaces, with these faked up double exposed photographs offered as spine-tingling ‘proof’.

-The Spectre of Silverstick Stairs
+Jane Seymour and The Spectre of the Silverstick Stairs

 A sad white wraith carrying a lighted taper is said to be Henry VIII’s third wife, Jane Seymour.
 Jane died from post-birth complications at Hampton Court, only a few days after delivering Henry’s longed-for son, Prince Edward.
 While delighted with his male heir the King was devastated at the sudden loss of his ‘perfect’ queen.